Abdulelah Hawsawi

-Abdulelah Mohammed Saeed Hawsawi (عبد الإله محمد سعيد هوساوي; born 2 June 2001) is a Saudi Arabian professional footballer who plays as a midfielder for Al-Taawoun on loan from Al-Ittihad.
+Abdulelah Mohammed Saeed Hawsawi (عبد الإله محمد سعيد هوساوي; born 2 June 2001) is a Saudi Arabian professional footballer who plays as a midfielder for Al-Ittihad.
 He has also appeared for the Saudi U23 and the Saudi Arabia national team squad.

 Club career

 Hawsawi began his career at the youth teams of Al-Ittihad.
 On 1 September 2021, Hawsawi signed his first professional contract with the club.

 On the same day, he joined First Division side Jeddah on a one-year loan.
 On 20 August 2022, Jeddah announced that they had renewed Hawsawi's loan for another year.

 On 2 July 2023, Hawsawi joined Pro League side Al-Khaleej on a one-year loan.
 He made his Pro League debut on 12 August 2023 against Al-Fayha by coming off the bench in the 90th minute replacing Abdullah Al-Shanqiti.

 On 24 August 2023, Hawsawi made his first start for the club in a 1–1 draw against Al-Ettifaq.
 On 16 December 2023, Hawsawi scored his first goal for the club in a 1–0 win against Al-Riyadh.

 On 3 April 2024, Hawsawi renewed his contract with Al-Ittihad.
 On 11 August 2025, Hawsawi joined Al-Taawoun on a one-year loan.

 International career

 In October 2023, Hawsawi was called up to the Saudi Arabia U23 national team for the friendlies against Kyrgyzstan.

 In November 2023, Hawsawi earned his first senior call-up for the 2026 FIFA World Cup qualifiers against Pakistan and Jordan.
 He was an unused substitute in both games.